 It seems to me, lots of rushing around goes on during August as people try to finish up summer projects, take the last summer vacation, squeeze in that last good read or summer movie, have one more big cook-out or camp-out, shop for school clothes and supplies, get a loved one settled in college, visit grandma or whatever.

 We didn’t think or care the same way about urgency back then.
-We just wanted those interim days and months between August and December to go by and go by quickly.
-And to us they never seemed to.
+We just wanted those days and months between August and December to go by and go by quickly.
+They never seemed to.

 Time moves more slowly for youth, or so say people who are no longer youthful.